Linktoyinka/Assignments/portfolio/readme.md

 ## 🚀 About Week 3 First Project
-Week 3 Task from by Zuri designed by me.
+Week 3 first project from by Zuri designed by me is a portfolio project

 ### Project Detail
 - Portfolio